hanabi/hanabi.github.io/Reference.md

 * At the beginning of the game, you start with 8 clues.
 This section only applies to situations where you climb to 8 clues in the middle of the game.
 * A player who has a turn with 8 clues in the bank may give a low-value clue because they are not sure that they can play anything (and they can't discard because the game does not allow you to discard while at 8 clues).
 Similar to a *Double Discard* or a *Locked Hand* situation, players should not read too closely into any clues given during this state.
-* Players at 8 clues gain the special ability to save any card that they want, on **or** off chop, as long as the card is not freshly drawn.
+* Players at 8 clues gain the special ability to save any card that they want, on **or** off chop, as long as the card is not on slot 1.
 This is called an *8 Clue Save*.
 However, similar to a *Locked Hand Save*, they can only do this if there are no higher precedence clues available.
 See the "Allowable Stall Clues" section above.

 ### The Distribution Clue